On the functoriality of the space of equivariant smooth $h$-cobordisms: Pseudoisotopies on manifolds with corners

 We call $f$ a \ourdefn{\mirror} pseudoisotopy if its double $\bar f$ is smooth.
 In \autoref{fig:pseudoisotopy}, the pseudoisotopy on the right is mirror, while the one on the left is not.

-Let $\mc P_{\sbt}^{\mr}(M) \subseteq \mc P_{\sbt}(M)$ denote the subspace of those pseudoisotopies on $M$ that are {\mirror}.
-Equivalently, these are the diffeomorphisms $\bar f$ of $M \times [-1,1]$ that are $(G \times C_2)$-equivariant ($C_2$ being the group of order $2$, acting by $r$) and coincide with the identity on a neighborhood of the boundary.
+The doubles of the mirror pseudoisotopies are precisely those diffeomorphisms $\bar f$ of $M \times [-1,1]$ that are $(G \times C_2)$-equivariant ($C_2$ being the group of order $2$, acting by $r$) and such that $\bar f$ coincides with the identity on a neighborhood of the boundary.
 (Note that these conditions imply that the lower half of $M \times [-1,1]$ is sent to itself, so that $\bar f$ is in fact the double of some $f$.)
 When $f$ is mirror, we frequently drop the bar and just write $f$ for the double.
+We may even go further, extending $f$ to a diffeomorphism

+such that $f_0$ is a $G$-equivariant even function to $M$, $f_1$ is a $G$-invariant odd function to $\R$, and $f$ is the identity on a neighborhood of the closure of the complement of $\partial M \times [-1,1]$.